kiwitcms/github-app/README.rst

 Add-on behavior:

-- Newly created repositories are added as products in Kiwi TCMS
+- Existing & newly created repositories are added as products in Kiwi TCMS
+- Fork repositories are NOT added as products in Kiwi TCMS

 Changelog